 Spiritous and fresh – if you like Natural Daiquiris then perhaps try this.
 The unaged rye spirit sits brilliantly with the vermouth and maraschino with

 This formula for the vintage classic emerged and became popular in London in early 2008 with the introduction of Antica Formula.
 Our Martinez cocktail

 I tried making my usual Sweet Manhattan but with añejo tequila as the base spirit and it was not half bad, but there's something about tequila that says

-Tequila based, with complex mezcal smokiness, rich maraschino cherry and floral lavender bitters.
-It's a drink that likes dilution so perhaps consider
+Tequila-based, with complex mezcal smokiness, rich maraschino cherry and floral lavender bitters.
+It's a cocktail that likes dilution so perhaps consider

 A wonderfully aromatic flower-powered Aviation.
 Sweeter than some Aviation renditions, including my own Aviation and if, like me, you like yours a tad